This post may contain affiliate links. Please read my Disclosure for more info.

 More and more people are waking up to the idea that living gratefully is the only route to happiness.
 Benedictine monk, David Steindl-Rast, co-founder of Gratefulness focuses his spiritual teaching and practice on the benefits of gratitude.
 In this Ted Talk, he explains the link between happiness and gratitude.

 ‘What is the connection between happiness and gratefulness?
 Many people would say, well, that’s very easy.
 When you are happy, you are grateful.
 But think again.
 Is it really the happy people who are grateful?
 We all know quite a number of people who have everything that it would take to be happy, and they are not happy, because they want something else or they want more of the same.
-And we all know people who have lots of misfortune, misfortune that we ourselves would not want to have, and they are deeply happy.
+And we all know people who have lots of misfortune, a misfortune that we ourselves would not want to have, and they are deeply happy.
 They radiate happiness.
 You are surprised.
 Why?
 Because they are grateful.
 So it is not happiness that makes us grateful.
 It’s gratefulness that makes us happy.’

 Keeping a Gratitude Journal